 Lin shot 4-of-8 and just 1-of-4 from the free throw line.
 Was it difficult to be back?
 Did he feel strong out there?
 “The shots, the feel and getting back out there… you practice all these shots.
-But I got in there and it felt like I was shooting a football.''
+But I got in there and it felt like I was shooting a football.”
 50% from the field with a football is pretty good.
-When Lin starts shooting basketballs again, Nets fans might be very happy indeed.Most INTERESTING FINDS on Amazon]
+When Lin starts shooting basketballs again, Nets fans might be very happy indeed.Up to 70% off on Hottest Amazon Deals]